dotnet/fsharp/scratch/docs/Log.md

         yDisFoo),
     zDisFoo)
 ```
 I've put this together by basically mapping what was done for monads onto applicatives.
 I've not really thought this through in terms of whether it actually solves a problem someone could have.
+Could just work off ScottW's `trace` example: https://fsharpforfunandprofit.com/posts/computation-expressions-builder-part6/ for now